Crime in Alabama: History

-Following Secession in the United States in 1861, Alabama underwent major changes following the Reconstruction era.
+Following Secession in the United States in 1861, Alabama fought direly for the preservation of slavery.
+Even though the South was soundly defeated, Alabama underwent minor changes following the Reconstruction era.
+African Americans remained nominally free but segregated, impoverished, imprisoned over the slightest suspicion and with few options but to flee the state to northern latitudes or the newly conquered West.
 The resurgence of the Ku Klux Klan during the 19th century reinforced institutionalized White supremacist ideals and facilitated greater incidents of crime and violence in the state.
 Jim Crow laws limited the rights of Black people and ushered in violent reactions from both White and Black populations.
 During the period of Reconstruction, the Ku Klux Klan became regularly involved in acts of crime and violence.
 Hostility toward Black populations saw a rise in arson and murder, particularly against the growth of the agricultural independence of freedmen.
 Property crime during this period was prevalent.
 Violence and protest in rural counties of Alabama were common, particularly in Birmingham, Alabama.
 The Ku Klux Klan gained significant political and Social control during the period between 1920 and 1930 in Birmingham, leading to an increase in Nightriding which involved kidnappings, floggings and even lynchings.

 The Civil rights movement in America saw a wave of increased protest and violence against Black injustice.
 The Selma to Montgomery marches on March 7, 1965, involved the killing of Viola Liuzzo and the brutal violence against activists by state troops.
 During the Civil Rights movement between the 1950s and 1960s, extremist gangs and hate crime increased and continued into the 1970s.
 Racial hate and Crime organisations like the Ku Klux Klan increased membership between this time from between 35,000 and 50,000.

 The Ku Klux Klan was responsible for the 16th Street Baptist Church Bombing in 1963.
 Bombs were placed under the Church killing four children: Cynthia Wesler, Carole Robertson, Addie Collins and Denise McNair.
 This led to increased investigation into the crimes of the Klan, convicting Robert Chambliss in 1977, who was head of the Klan, as well as Thomas Blanton Jr. who was convicted of murder and sentenced to life in prison.
 In 2002, Bobby Frank Cherry was convicted of murder and received a life prison sentence from his involvement in the bombing.
 Attempts to prevent increased crime from organisations such as the Ku Klux Klan include the 'highly secretive and extra-legal domestic covert action program' COINTELPRO-WHITE HATE aimed at exposing and disrupting Klan activities in the United States and Alabama.
 This program incorporated the use of informants, spies and information tracking mechanism.
 This included the well known FBI informant and Klan member Gary Thomas Rowe.